-Medaille College upholds the highest standards of academic work; these standards rest upon the academic integrity with which the student performs his or her work.
-The student's academic integrity is manifested in the uniqueness of his or her academic work, in his or her conduct during examinations, and by the proper attribution of his or her sources in preparation of written work.
+Medaille College upholds the highest standards of academic work; these standards rest upon the academic integrity with which the student performs their work.
+The student's academic integrity is manifested in the uniqueness of the their academic work, in their conduct during examinations, and by the proper attribution of their sources in preparation of written work.
 Submission of false data, falsification of transcripts or grades, misconduct during examinations, turning in-group work as individual effort, and plagiarism are among the violations of academic integrity.
 Cell phones, texting, and instant messaging are prohibited during the administration of any examination.